dcunited001/dcunited001.github.io/_posts/2017-02-07-oneirontology-semiotics-karma-and-moral-consequentialism.md

 against another, we are really staining the collective silk for humanity.
-The truth is that, because of the nature of sin or wrongful actions and the nature of proxification of such actions, the more wrong we do, collectively, the more likely it is that we'll stain our collective silk.
+The truth is that, because of the nature of sin or wrongful actions and the nature of proxification of such actions, the more wrong we collectively do, the more likely it is that we'll stain our collective silk.
 That's because it's likely for someone to mete out justice against another in response.
-So, wrongful actions or violence are likely to exponentiate and whenever one does this against another, the likelihood of it happening again increases.
+So, wrongful actions or violence are likely to exponentiate because whenever one does this against another, the likelihood of it happening again increases.

 <a name="could-we-wake-up-in-a-nightmare-world-hostile-to-virtue" />